jadonk/zephyr/boards/arm/beagle_play_cc1352/doc/index.rst

 ========

-To flash, disable the existing driver that ties up the serial port and use the customized BSL Python script (needs home).
+To flash, disable the existing driver that ties up the serial port and use the customized BSL Python script.

 * https://docs.beagleboard.org/latest/boards/beagleplay/demos-and-tutorials/zephyr-cc1352-development.html